 Over 95% of all persons subject to extradition requests are extradited.
 The Judgement in this case was that extradition would be wrong by reason of the rule against double jeopardy.
 This provides in essence that a person cannot usually be tried twice for the same crime.
 The decision may have wide reaching ramifications for other cases involving the former Yugoslavia and other conflict zones.
 An important aspect of the case was the significance of post war amnesties which often form part of the long term process of reconciliation and stabilisation.

-To see more about our criminal litigation services please click here.
+Find out more about our criminal litigation services.